beejjorgensen/bgc/src/bgc_part_6500_man_fenv.md

 |`fexcept_t`|A set of floating point exceptions

-The "environment" can be thought of as the status at this moment of the floating point processing system.
-Things that have gone wrong, bookkeeping, etc. It's an opaque type, so you won't be able to access it directly, and it must be done through the proper functions.
+The "environment" can be thought of as the status at this moment of the floating point processing system: this includes the exceptions, rounding, etc. It's an opaque type, so you won't be able to access it directly, and it must be done through the proper functions.

 If the functions in question exist on your system (they might not be!),